angietechcafe/Tiny-Projects/My GitHub Tricks/Pull Request 101.md

 <p>On the terminal, make a new directory using the mkdir command with a name.
 For example, we can make a directory with "mkdir project" .
 Next, create a file such as an HTML file that you want to update on your GitHub site.
 If there is a mistake in the file, no worries. - We can update it by doing a pull request.
 However, before we do a pull request we need to create a branch aside from our main branch. </p>

 <h3>Git branch, checkout, checkout -b commands</h3>
 <p>Git branch command is used to develop, list, and delete branches.
-However, it is not permitted to change between branches or place a pasted forked come together once again.</p>
+However, it is not permitted to change between branches or place a pasted forked come together once again.
+Therefore, git branch is included with the following commands: git checkout and git merge.</p>

 <h3>Git git add “filename.ext”</h3>
     <!--p-->